 10.1 Facilitation payments are not tolerated and are illegal.
 Facilitation payments are unofficial payments made to public officials in order to secure or expedite actions.

 11. GIFTS AND HOSPITALITY

-11.1 This policy is not meant to change the requirements of the Council's Register of Hospitality and Gifts.
-The policy makes it clear that, in general, gifts should be refused except where to refuse them would inhibit the normal business activities of the Council.
-Details of the type of gift that might be accepted are included in the Employees Code of Conduct.
+- 11.1 This policy is not meant to change the requirements of the Council's Register of Hospitality and Gifts. - 11.2 Paragraph 6.3.3 of the Code of Conduct for Employees states: